silversub/terraform/provider/event-streams-data-sources.md

 ## ibm_event_streams_topic
 {: #event-streams-topic}

 Import the name of an existing event streams topic as a read-only data source.
 Then, You can reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
 {: shortdesc}

+ Creating topic needs manager role, as a writer role, you cannot create topic.
+ {: important}

 ### Sample Terraform code
 {: #event-stream-ds-sample}